jup-ag/space-station/guides/4-dca/1-how-to-dca.md

     - Total Deposited - The input amount and token that user selling or swapping from.
     - Total Spent - The progress of the DCA, or the amount spent to swap from.
     - Each Order Size - The average order size for the DCA.
-    - Current Average Price - The average price for each order from input token to output token.
+    - Current Average Price - The average price for the transactions being completed over the DCA.
     - Buying - The output token you are purchasing with the DCA order.
     - Interval - The time interval specified in the Frequency fields.
-    - '# of Orders Left - The number of orders remaining with this DCA request.
+    - '#' of Orders Left - The number of orders remaining with this DCA request.
     - Created - The date and time when the DCA initiated or submitted.
     - Date Ends - The date and time when the DCA will be ending.
-6. **Close and Withdraw:** Use this to cancel and close the DCA, this will halt the progress on the DCA order and withdrawal all funds in the order to your wallet.
+6. **Close and Withdraw:** Use this to cancel and close the DCA.
+This will halt the progress on the DCA order and withdrawal all funds in the order to your wallet.

+#### Active DCA Orders
 ![DCA-3](../img/dca/dca-3.png)

 1. **Orders:** Where all DCA transactions will display for active orders.